STEAM Hub Siemensstadt Square

 KiQ – Working together for daycare quality

 When discovering and exploring become part of everyday life!
 This is the motto of “Haus der kleinen Forscher” foundation’s new “KiQ” program, which supports daycare teams in making discovery and research-based learning with children an integral part of their everyday work.
 In terms of holistic development support, educators also learn how to combine early STEM education with other educational areas such as language instruction or sustainability.
 Starting in fall 2023, Berlin daycare centers in and around Siemensstadt Square will have the opportunity to participate in the training program, which will last several months.
-The related information event on KiQ will take place in fall 2022 (Please register here: ).
-For more information, visit the website:
+An event on the KIQ project took place in January 2023.
+The two-month application pahse for participation in the programme starts in March 2023.
+More information can be found here:

 Teacher training sessions on inquiry-based learning in STEM